AgostonAttila/Prjct-AdminDashboard-NetCore-Blazor/README.md

 Skeleton with ASP.NetCore + Blazor (Client WASM) A few useful things about collecting to a repo (Hobby project)

+A playful project with a few solutions may not be suitable for a sharp project as a lot of things were built into it that shouldn't have been, but the goal was to try them in one place.

 ### Technologies

 - ASP.NET Core 3.1 WebApi